dstackai/dstack/docs/installation.md

 The command will ask you for a path to the a service account key, GCP region and zone, and storage bucket name.
 For example:

 ```
+Backend: gcp
-Path to credentials file: ~/Projects/dstack/my-sa-key.json
+Path to credentials file: ~/Downloads/my-awesome-project-d7735ca1dd53.json
 GCP region: us-central1
 GCP zone: us-central1-c
-Storage bucket: dstack-test
+Storage bucket: dstack-my-awesome-project
 ```

 That's it!
-Your've configured GCP as a remote.
+You've configured GCP as a remote.

+[^1]:
+    Use the `dstack hub start --port PORT` command (coming soon) to host a web application that provides a UI for configuring cloud accounts and managing user tokens.
+Configure this hub as a remote for the CLI to enable the hub to act as a proxy between the CLI and the configured account.
+This setup offers improved security and collaboration.